 Ability Centre is a registered disability service provider and NDIS provider.
 We support individuals and families living with autism, physical disabilities and intellectual disabilities.

-Wherever you live in Western Australia, we can help you make the most of your NDIS Plan and include any of the following supports and services:
+Wherever you live in Western Australia, we can help you make the most of your NDIS Plan.

 Who can I talk to about the NDIS?

 You can talk to us!
 Please call us on 1300 106 106 and we can answer your questions whether you are an existing Ability Centre customer or not.